-The beaches in Puerto Morelos are mostly undefiled by tourism and retain much of their natural character without cafes, bars, and souvenir shops.
-Beaches line both the north and south side of the zocalo (town square), but one of the best-kept beaches by the town square is next to the seaside restaurant of Los Pelicanos.
+The beaches in Puerto Morelos have retained much of their natural character as there are no large resorts in the downtown area.
+Beaches line both the north and south side of the zocalo (town square).
+It’s always fun to spend the day at one of Puerto Morelos’ funky beach clubs.
+One of the “best kept secret” beaches is next to the seaside restaurant Los Pelicanos.

-Some of the most impressive natural wonders in the Yucatan Peninsula are cenotes, sinkholes with natural wells fed by underground rivers.
-Some are underground with cave-like formations, such as stalactites, stalagmites, and columns, whereas some are above ground, resembling small lakes.
-Since cenotes are known for their crystal clear blue water and colorful fish, they are an ideal place for snorkeling and scuba diving.
+One of the most impressive natural wonders in the Yucatan Peninsula is its cenotes, sinkholes with natural freshwater wells fed by underground rivers.
+Some are underground with cave-like formations, such as stalactites, stalagmites and columns, whereas some are above ground, resembling small lakes or lagoons.
+Since cenotes are known for their crystal clear blue water, underwater formations and colorful fish, they are an ideal place for snorkeling and scuba diving.

-Some of the most beautiful cenotes in this region are on the Cenotes Route, such as Lucero Verde, Boca del Puma, Siete bocas, and Las Mojarras each of them having their own unique characteristics.
+Some of the most beautiful cenotes in this region can be found on the Ruta de Cenotes (Cenote Route), which is right outside of Puerto Morelos.
+Look for Lucero Verde, Boca del Puma, Siete bocas,and Las Mojarras.
+Each cenote has its own unique characteristics.

-Since Puerto Morelos is in an area of the Caribbean Sea that contains the great Mesoamerican Barrier Reef – a protected National Marine park – it’s a great place to go snorkeling, scuba diving, and fishing.
-The coral reef is full of beautiful fish, other marine life, and colorful coral compositions.
+Puerto Morelos boasts aprotected National Marine park.
+The Mesoamerican Barrier Reef is right off shore so great place to go snorkeling, scuba diving and fishing.
+The coral reef is home to beautiful fish, marine life and colorful coral compositions.

-Puerto Morelos offers world-class fishing for Marlin, Sailfish, Dorado (Mahi Mahi), Bonito, and Barracuda.
+Puerto Morelos offers fishing tours for Marlin, Sailfish, Dorado (Mahi Mahi), Bonito and Barracuda.
 Every year, the town hosts a popular fishing tournament called Torneo de Pesca Deportiva at the end of May or early June.